 In patients presenting de novo with acute HF and no clinical or electrocardiographic suggestion of ischaemic aetiology, LGE-CMR is sensitive and specific for the presence of underlying significant coronary artery disease (CAD) [22, 23].
 Identifying ICM as the aetiology of HF implies a worse prognosis than non-ischaemic cardiomyopathy [24].
 Patients with single-vessel disease (<75% luminal stenosis) not involving the proximal left anterior descending (LAD) or left main arteries and with no history of myocardial infarction or prior revascularization have a prognosis similar to patients with non-ischaemic HF [25].
 However, the absence of angina and significant stenoses on coronary angiography does not exclude CAD as the cause of HF, as infarction may follow coronary spasm, embolism, or be followed by coronary recanalization [26].
-A proportion of patients with unobstructed coronaries are found to have LGE in distributions typical of prior infarction and would be misclassified as dilated cardiomyopathy (DCM) were LGE-CMR imaging not performed [27, 28].
+Around 15% of patients with unobstructed coronaries are found to have LGE in distributions typical of prior infarction and would be misclassified as dilated cardiomyopathy (DCM) were LGE-CMR imaging not performed [27, 28].
 Patterns typical of prior infarction show subendocardial or transmural enhancement respecting one or more coronary territories, reflecting the “wavefront phenomenon” of ischaemic injury (Figure 2) [29].

-For the detection of suspected stable CAD in patients with intermediate (15-85%) pre-test probability of disease and preserved and reduced LVEF, vasodilator stress first-pass perfusion CMR is well-established, feasible and safe (Figure 3) [30-33].
-[34, 35][36, 37][38]
+For the detection of suspected stable CAD in patients with intermediate (15-85%) pre-test probability of disease and preserved and reduced LVEF, vasodilator stress CMR for first-pass perfusion and dobutamine stress CMR for inducible wall motion abnormalities (WMA) are well-established, feasible and safe (Figure 3) [30-33].
+Quantitating deformation with strain-encoded CMR improves the accuracy of high-dose dobutamine stress CMR over visual assessment of WMA on cine imaging [34, 35].
+3-dimensional stress perfusion techniques acquire datasets covering the whole heart rather than three short-axis slices, allowing quantitation of ischaemic burden with good agreement with stress perfusion scintigraphy (SPECT) [36, 37].
+High-resolution stress perfusion CMR is feasible in HF [38].

 In hearts with resting LVEF ≤40% and established left-main, left-main-equivalent or significant proximal LAD and multivessel disease (with fractional flow-reserve <0.80), coronary revascularization is indicated for the relief of angina and for ‘prognosis’ (class IA recommendation) [39].
-CMR strategies for estimating the likelihood of improvement include assessing the extent of LGE transmurality, response to low-dose dobutamine, and myocardial thickness [40].
-[41]Contractile reserve correlates inversely with infarct transmurality, but cannot be straightforwardly predicted in segments with infarction of intermediate transmural extent [42].
+CMR strategies for estimating the likelihood of improvement include assessing the response to low-dose dobutamine, extent of LGE transmurality, and myocardial thickness [40].
+CMR myocardial feature tracking reduces inter-observer variability compared with visual analysis of the response to low-dose dobutamine [41].
+Contractile reserve correlates inversely with infarct transmurality, but cannot be straightforwardly predicted in segments with infarction of intermediate transmural extent [42].
 Greater transmurality of infarction as assessed by LGE-CMR has been shown to correlate inversely with the likelihood of segmental and global functional recovery post revascularization [43-45].
 LGE transmurality is often used as a surrogate for viability, the attraction being that no stress or metabolic imaging step is required, and in a meta-analysis of prospective trials was shown to carry the highest sensitivity and negative predictive value for recovery [46].